Como dice el dicho

 Como dice el dicho (translation: As the saying goes) is a Mexican anthology drama series produced by Genoveva Martínez for Televisa.
-The series premiered on February 1, 2011, on Las Estrellas, and is currently airing its eleventh season.
+The series premiered on 1 February 2011, on Las Estrellas.

 The series covers a variety of stories in which a proverb (usually of Mexican origin) is selected for each episode and applied to real-life situations such as family violence, economic crisis, personal growth, the dignity of women, homosexuality, and drug addiction, among others.

+In November 2024, the series was canceled after fourteen seasons.
+The last episode aired on 31 January 2025.

 Plot

 The series is set in present-day Mexico City, mostly at a café named "Café El Dicho" owned by Don Tomás, who is helped by his granddaughter Isabel and his employees.
 Episodes usually center around the customers who, most of the time, are dealing with a problem.
 Throughout the episode a proverb is written in one of the white walls of the café, either by Don Tomás, one of his employees, or by a customer.
 The saying that is written usually describes the situation of what is happening in the particular moment it is written.